Blog

 "Putting the gamaku" is to build up force with a subtle breathing (イキ)in the left or right gamaku.
 It can be said that the stability of the waist and the posture of the upper body are decided by the gamaku is put in (physical structure), and the operation of gamaku is a resulting technique.

-"Put the gamaku" and "use the gamaku" means to change the energy collected in the hara (the area just below the navel (下丹田 Lower Tan t’ian in Chinese), through the integration of the upper body and the lower body by sacrum operation.
+"Putting the gamaku" and "use the gamaku" means to change the energy collected in the hara (the area just below the navel (下丹田 Lower Tan t’ian in Chinese), through the integration of the upper body and the lower body by sacrum operation.

 This interactive relationship can further be demonstrated by rotating two balls in the palm in various patterns: a.
 Rolling the balls simultaneously and evenly, or b.
 Rolling one ball around the other (acts the center/hinge).